-Locust Way Bridge 504 is scheduled to be re-opened to traffic on Monday, December 5.
-However, traffic on the bridge may be restricted to one lane intermittently during the day for two weeks after the bridge is opened.
+Locust Way Bridge 504 is now open to traffic between 228th Street and Barker Road.
+Over the next two weeks traffic on the bridge may be restricted to one lane intermittently during the day.
+Thank you area residents and commuters for your patience during this project!

 Bridge 504 carries Locust Way over Swamp Creek.
 It is only two lanes and located between Bothell and Brier.
 Built originally in 1936 and rebuilt in 1958 and 1988, it will be replaced in summer 2016.